saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest-cli.md

 The path to the *.ipa or *.apk file of the test.

 #### `--datacenter`
-Specify the data center — either `US` or `EU` — to use in your tests.
+Specify the data center â€” either `US` or `EU` â€” to use in your tests.
 If you don't specify a device or devices for your test, one will be assigned to your tests based on the type of application you're testing against.

 ### Optional